sfmajors373/intel_30_days_of_Udacity/README.md

 * I still love Sir David J. Malan's beautiful lectures still reading New threads in CS50x hope this year I can manage to acomplish GD50 assignments from Instructor Colton Ogden!
 I'll try my best to catch up!
 ### Day 20 : 08/02/2020
 #### ahkhalwai

+* Working on a project with @Bearbear @Frida @Sarah Majors @Harkirat @Anshu Trivedi
+* Working on a project with @kübra doğmuş @Lakshmi Prasannakumar or Data structure and algorithm together and enjoy solving problems :slightly_smiling_face: https://www.hackerrank.com/domains/data-structures
+* Working  on a StockTwits data extraction using curl or request library python
+* Reading research paper from https://arxiv.org/ on SSD, Action Recognition :slightly_smiling_face:

 ### Day 21 : 06/02/2020
 #### Polarbeargo